 The Main Dining Room

 The Main Dining Room is the largest and newest of all our dining areas.
 Created in 1924 by former Inn owner Henry Ford, this room originally had a much more rustic appearance, with exposed post-and-beam, wide floor planks, and a low, plastered ceiling.
 After the fire of 1955, this room was made more formal and has become one of the most requested rooms for dining.
-The space above—once a large ballroom used during Ford's time for dancing—now houses seven of our nine overnight guest rooms.
+The space above—once a large ballroom used during Ford's time for dancing—now houses eight of our ten overnight guest rooms.

 The Tap Room